CalculatingZero/locatia-testcontract/README.md

 # locatia-testcontract

-This repo is under construction
+This repo is under construction and is a non-functional example